Wild vs. Jets Prediction & Picks - December 31

 - Minnesota is 3-5-2 (eight points) in its 10 games decided by one goal.

-- The four times this season the Wild finished a game with only one goal, they went 1-2-1 (three points).
+- The four times this season the Wild finished a game with just one goal, they went 1-2-1 (three points).

 - Minnesota has finished 2-4-1 in the seven games this season when it scored a pair of goals (registering five points).

-- The Wild are 13-7-2 in the 22 games when they have scored more than two goals (to register 28 points).
+- The Wild are 13-7-2 in the 22 games when they have scored at least three goals (to record 28 points).

-- In the 12 games when Minnesota has capitalized on a single power-play goal, it went 6-6-0 to record 12 points.
+- In the 12 games when Minnesota has capitalized on a single power-play goal, it has a 6-6-0 record (12 points).

 Team Stats Comparison